Nikhil-coder390/CodeChefSol/Solutions/Difficulty 504/READme.md

 - The first and only line of each test case contains two integers ```N``` and ```X``` - the size of the group of friends and the cost of one subscription.

 ### Output Format
-or each test case, output the minimum total cost that the group will incur so that everyone in the group is able to use Chef-TV.
+For each test case, output the minimum total cost that the group will incur so that everyone in the group is able to use Chef-TV.

 ### Constraints
 - 1 ≤ T ≤ 1000